-Water bills – they went up £9 a month on average in April 2018 and £8 a month in April 2019.
+Water bills keep on increasing.
 You can’t change Water Companies but there are still a lot of ways you can cut your water charges.

 This article is looking at ways to cut your future bills.
 If you already have a bill that is too high for you to manage, don’t ignore it, read What to do if you can’t afford to pay a water bill.